lukecleland/ideas/README.md

 ##GESTURELEARN
 A wrist mounted gesture mapper that also listens to and transposes speech.
 Over time through machine learning the device can be taught abstract terms and words.

+##TALKMETHROUGHIT
+A voice recognitioned control SCUMM-like game that has the actor and audience cooperate through the forth wall.